loops-wg/gen-info/draft-welzl-loops-gen-info.md

 The end-to-end transport layer protocol may have its own retransmission mechanism to recover lost packets.
-When LOOPS recovers a loss, ideally this local recovery would avoid the triggering of a retransmission at the end-to-end sender.
+When LOOPS recovers a loss, ideally this local recovery would replace the triggering of a retransmission at the end-to-end sender.

 Whether this is possible depends on the specific end-to-end mechanism